Browse by Medical Category

 There is a nurse on site at all times employed by Hale Reservation.

 No, we do not currently have any aftercare available at camp.
-Staff use the afternoons for planning, supervision, and ongoing staff professional development.
+Staff use the afternoons for planning, supervision, and ongoing professional development.

 Inclement weather does alter our daily schedule, although our goal is to minimize the change.
 At Hale Reservation we look to find alternative indoor programming such as art, cooking, board games, yoga/movement, a movie, and Nintendo Wii®.
 All activities continue to focus on our core mission rain or shine.
-The recent addition of the Simches Family Pavilion has created tremendous potential for us to host engaging, multi-modal programming with a greater number of both small and large indoor group spaces.
+The recent addition of the Simches Family Pavilion has created tremendous potential for us to host engaging, multi-modal programming with a greater number of both small and large indoor spaces.

 What To Send to Camp EVERY DAY: